coderaliennadafy/manual-testing-portfolio/3-E-Commerce-Manual-Testing-Project/README.md

 ## 🎯 Project Objectives

-This project aims to perform comprehensive manual testing on an E-Commerce web application (OpenCart Demo Store), covering major modules such as Registration, Login, Product Management, Cart, Checkout, and Order Processing.
+This project aims to perform comprehensive manual testing on an E-Commerce web application, covering major modules such as Registration, Login, Product Management, Cart, Checkout, and Order Processing.

 - Validate core e-commerce functionalities
 - Apply functional and non-functional testing concepts